-First lets clear up why standard navigation tools such as simple phone apps or simple GPS devices are of little use for a rider.
+Standard navigation apps or simple GPS devices are of limited use for a rider on tour.
 Regular navigation software is designed to take you from A to B by the fastest route.
 Like this.

 But a rider wants to take all the nice roads so the best route between these two towns can look like below.